Scroll Top

 Los Gatos Memorial Park, 2255 Los Gatos Almaden Road, San Jose

-Join Rabbi Roller as we welcome Shabbat and the New Year!
+Join Rabbi Roller as we welcome the New Year!
 Focusing on tots (5 and under) and their families but open to all who are young at heart!
 Songs, stories, movement and more.

 TOT SERVICE (Beit T’fillah)